NumeralHQ/rate-and-boundary-updates/README.md

 ```

 ### Step 3: Follow Prompts
-1. You will be asked to select a job type.
-Enter `1` for a Rate Update.
+1. You will be asked to select a job type:
+   - Enter `1` for a Rate Update
+   - Enter `2` for a New Tax
 2. The script will find the latest applicable job file and ask for your confirmation.
 Enter `Y` to proceed.
 3. You will be prompted to enter an effective date:
    - Enter a specific date in MM/DD/YYYY format (e.g., `12/31/2025`)